Categories: Technical

 60 years of oil changes conducted by everything from experts to monkeys had resulted in the cannister bolt becoming well used and worn with little thread left to create a tight seal (although it did manage to).

-It was suggested to me to fit an adaptor to this pump which allows a spin-on filter to be used however I preferred the idea of replacing the whole pump armature for a unit which would normally be used on the later ‘Crossflow’ engine.
+It was suggested to me to fit an adapter to this pump which allows a spin-on filter to be used however I preferred the idea of replacing the whole pump armature for a unit which would normally be used on the later ‘Crossflow’ engine.
 As the pumps are compatible, this is what I did.

 White Lady was also due an oil change, post engine re-build so I killed two birds with one stone, using the recommended SAE30 single grade engine oil with a good dose of Lucas Oil Stabiliser.
 The oil stabiliser could be bordering on being ‘snake oil’ however there is a substantial body of evidence which suggests it’s the real deal.
 In effect, it makes the oil a bit more sticky, allowing it to remain in the engine bores and other bearing surfaces particularly with the engine not being used daily.
-We shall see, but it should reduce any remaining blow-by I have and reduce wear on cold starts.
+We shall see, but it should reduce any remaining blow-by I have and minimise wear on cold starts.